-26. - If a patient becomes seriously ill or dies, that fact shall be notified to his nearest relatives, if known or on whose application the patient was admitted and also to the authority by whom the patient was referred to the psychiatric facility.
+26. Notice about serious illness or death.- If a patient becomes seriously ill or dies, that fact shall be notified to his nearest relatives, if known or on whose application the patient was admitted and also to the authority by whom the patient was referred to the psychiatric facility.

-27. Transfer and removal of patient placed in a psychiatric facility to another such facility in [any other Province or territory of Pakistan] shall be carried out in accordance with any general or special order of the Government with the consent of the Government of that Province or territory provided that a notice of such intended transfer or removal has been given to the applicant.
+27. Transfer and removal.- Transfer and removal of patient placed in a psychiatric facility to another such facility in the same Province or some other Province shall be carried out in accordance with any general or special order of the Provincial Government with the consent of the other Provincial Government, provided that a notice of such intended transfer or removal has been given to the applicant.

-28. (1) When an arrangement has been made with any foreign state with respect to the placement of a patient, the Federal Government may issue a notification under this Act directing the Government for such placement of the patient.
+28. Foreign nationals.-(1) When an arrangement has been made with any foreign state with respect to the placement of a patient, the Federal Government may issue a notification under this Ordinance directing the Provincial Government concerned within which such order may be made.